wp-plugins/listly/readme.txt

 **Benefits of leveraging Listly lists for Content Marketing / Content Management:**

-1. Earn great organic search traffic.
+1. Earn organic search traffic.
 Lists are automatically tagged for SEO best practices.
 Our biggest list has seen [1.4 million views](http://list.ly/list/Um-old-hindi-evergreen-songs?feature=wpplugin) & that's 100% organic search traffic
 2. Include media links on your lists to create interactive platlists eg slides, videos, audio, images, tweets etc (one plugin to let you embed many forms of media)
 3. Run contests/surveys to source & rank ideas.
 Option to let people & ideas on the fly
 4. Affiliate product lists have never been easier to create, share & embed (needs Pro)